gabe-push/gabe-push/README.md

 ### Hi there 👋
+My Name is Gabriel Push.
+Welcome to my GitHub!
+- 📚 I am currently a Freshman studying Computer Science at UM-Dearborn
+- 💻 iOS Developer at the Apple Developer Academy - MSU Detroit
 <!--
 **gabe-push/gabe-push** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.